bsc-iitm/python-textbook/docs/chapter-4/lesson-4.1.md

 print(square.__doc__)
 ```

-This gives `'Return the square of x.'` as output.
+This gives `Return the square of x.` as output.